 Most of our online courses only require a web browser and some commonly available plug-ins.
 You should not experience any problems as a Mac user; however, there are some exceptions.
 Always check the course promotional website for any specific software requirements that may not be available for the Mac.

 Students studying the Advanced Diploma in Local History require the Microsoft Office Professional edition which includes the Access database application.
-Mac users studying this course will also require PC emulation software, such as Parallels.
+Mac users studying this course will also require PC emulation software, such as Parallels, so they can run the Windows version of the software (as Access is not available for Mac).

 Some other courses also require additional browser plug-ins.
 Please check the promotional website of the course you intend to study for its specific IT requirements.